dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Functions that have function pointers or delegates as parameters cannot be integrated well in `pure`, `nothrow`, `@safe`, and `@nogc` code.
 This DIP proposes to adjust the constraints that the mentioned attributes impose.
-It will only affect aforementioned functions with function pointers or delegates as `const`, `inout`, or `immutable` parameters.
+It will only affect functions which accept function pointers or delegates as `const`, `inout`, or `immutable` parameters.
-The goal is to recognize more code as valid that factually behaves in accordance to the attributes.
+The goal is to recognize more code as valid that factually behaves in accordance with the attributes.

 ## Contents